Accelerating Simulation of Quantum Circuits under Noise via Computational Reuse: Abstract

 \section{Abstract}

-Quantum computers can speed up computationally hard problems.
-However, to realize their full potential, we must mitigate qubit errors (from noise) by developing noise-aware algorithms, compilers, and architectures.
-Thus, simulating quantum programs on classical computers with different noise models is a de-facto tool that is used by researchers and practitioners.
-Unfortunately, noisy quantum simulators iteratively execute the same circuit across multiple trials (shots) -- thereby incurring high-performance overheads.
+To realize the full potential of quantum computers, we must mitigate qubit errors by developing noise-aware algorithms, compilers, and architectures.
+Thus, simulating quantum programs on high-performance computing (HPC) systems with different noise models is a de facto tool researchers use.
+Unfortunately, noisy simulators iteratively execute a similar circuit for thousands of trials, thereby incurring significant performance overheads.

-To address this, we propose a noisy simulation technique called Tree-Based Quantum Circuit Simulation (\qtree). \qtree exploits the reusability of the intermediate results during the noisy simulation and reduces computation. \qtree dynamically partitions a circuit into several subcircuits.
+To address this, we propose a noisy simulation technique called Tree-Based Quantum Circuit Simulation (\qtree)~\footnote{Publicly available at \url{https://github.com/meng-ubc/TQSim}.\\Archived version at \url{https://doi.org/10.5281/zenodo.15104095}.}. \qtree exploits the reusability of intermediate results during the noisy simulation, reducing computation. \qtree dynamically partitions a circuit into several subcircuits.
 It then reuses the intermediate results from these subcircuits during computation.
-As compared to a noisy Qulacs-based baseline simulator, \qtree achieves an average speedup of \averageSpeedup across 48 different benchmark circuits.
-Additionally, across benchmarks, \qtree produces results with a normalized fidelity that is within \maxFidelityDiff range of the baseline normalized fidelity.
+Compared to a noisy Qulacs-based baseline simulator, \qtree achieves a speedup of up to \maxSpeedup for noisy simulations. \qtree is designed to be efficient with multi-node setups while also maintaining tight fidelity bounds.